Midi

 Essential vitamins and minerals can help nourish hair follicles and promote stronger, healthier hair.

-Those listed below have been shown to have the most impact on hair health.
+Those listed below have been shown to have the most impact on healthy hair growth.
 While we recommend getting your vitamins and nutrients from food instead of supplements, you may find that taking these as supplements ensures you reach the ideal levels.

 • Biotin (Vitamin B7): Biotin supports keratin production, a protein crucial for hair strength.
 Eggs, nuts, and whole grains are all high in biotin.